• Skip to main content

 • Can this recipe be used to make cupcakes?

-• Can this cake be covered in fondant?
+• Can this cake be covered in fondant to make a birthday/celebration cake?

 • Can I use fat-free natural yogurt?